dmt4/sfa-mer/README.md

   - Make sure the .sh files are executable and start the 'fullbuild.sh' script.
 After a shortwhile it will ask for the root password to enter the Mer chroot.

   - If all goes suffessfull, after an hour or so, a freshly baked image shall appear in the current working directory.

+  - The scrips below fullbuild.sh, responsible for the different activities, can be executed in standalone mode after initial fullbuild.sh, to repeat on certain parts of the build.
+Of these ahal.sh and build-img.sh and the combined hal-mw-and-img.sh are probably most useful.
+Each script contains a short description in its heading.

 ## Notes